-Carrot Burfi, or Gajar ki Burfi, is a fun variation of the classic Indian dessert, Carrot Halwa.
-Grated carrots cooked in flavored milk, then sautéed with almond flour for a fudge-like consistency.
-Enjoy this quick and easy recipe made in the Instant Pot.
+Carrot Burfi, also known as Gajar ki Burfi, is a delightful variation of the classic Indian dessert, Gajar ka Hawa (carrot pudding).
+Grated carrots get cooked in flavored milk, then sautéed with milk powder and almond flour to make a delicious carrot fudge.
+Enjoy this quick and easy instant pot recipe for Diwali or other Indian festivities.

-The bigger advantage for me is that these small individual size squares work great for portion control.
-It lets me enjoy this delicacy without over-indulging, which is really easy in this case 😉
+- The bigger advantage for me is that these individual-sized squares work great for portion control.
+It allows me to enjoy this delicacy without overindulging.

 You can easily customize this recipe to make dairy-free and Vegan Carrot Burfi, by substituting: